Skip to main content

 Overview

 This batch endpoint allows you to create multiple customers in a single API request for improved efficiency.
-Each customer in the batch is processed independently with detailed individual results, making it ideal for bulk customer imports from your LMS system or initial data migration.
+The endpoint processes customers asynchronously - it immediately returns a job ID (HTTP 202 Accepted) and processes customers in the background.
+Use GET /customers/batch/{jobId} to check the processing status.
+Each customer in the batch is processed independently, making it ideal for bulk customer imports from your LMS system or initial data migration.

 Request Body Format